 NJDEP Oil Tank Grant Frequently Asked Questions

-New Jersey has a grant that allows residents of New Jersey that have leaking oil tanks obtain money to address the tank leak.
-Below we have summarized the most frequently asked questions.
+New Jersey has a grant program that allows residents of New Jersey that have leaking oil tanks to obtain money to address the tank lea, aka money for remediation or cleanup of leaking oil tanks.
+Below we have summarized the most frequently asked questions regarding oil tank grants.

 Q: Can I still submit an application to the UST Fund, I heard the New Jersey tank grant program is no longer accepting applications?

 A: Yes, the UST Fund is still accepting new applications for unregulated petroleum underground storage tanks, which includes home heating oil tanks; however, these applications will not be reviewed or processed at this time due to insufficient funds.
 They will be date stamped and held and reviewed in order of receipt.
 In the future if and when sufficient funds become available, these applications will be reviewed and processed.
 The NJDEP has provided a date of review sometime after July 2014 for new applications received after May 2, 2011.